Blaizick/control-helper/README.md

-# Control рelper contains a lot of useful functions for pvp and competitive playing.
+# Control helper - quality of life mod for mindustry pvp and competitive playing
 Features that could have been in the original if it had been intended as a competitive game and and cheats that make the game unfair.

 # Table of content